rahilkidwai/icd-code-prediction/README.md

 and icd_code in (select icd_code from capstone.d_icd_diagnoses)
 order by subject_id, hadm_id, seq_num
 ```
+- Query to get discharge notes for patients and admissions tied to a single diabetes diagnosis.
 ```
 with diagnosis as (
 	select subject_id, hadm_id from capstone.diagnoses_icd group by subject_id, hadm_id having count(*) = 1